Christmas Dreams (film)

 Christmas Dreams is a 2015 film.

 During a hard-luck Christmas season, and in shared dreams, a Little Drummer Boy (Conrad Sager) struggles with his abusive father (Christopher Fleming) and seeks to win the heart of a Pretty Girl (Francesca Flamminio), while her younger brother (Daniel Venini) tries to keep them apart.

+Reception

-Reviewing Christmas Dreams, Film International remarked that "with irreverent nods to Busby Berkely one minute and to Rocky Horror Picture Show the next, this is a truly strange and wondrous salute to Christmas."
+Reviewing Christmas Dreams, Film International said "with irreverent nods to Busby Berkely one minute and to Rocky Horror Picture Show the next, this is a truly strange and wondrous salute to Christmas."

+The Museum of Modern Art said that "Christmas Dreams is at once, in Michael Rapp’s music and concept, an homage to the television Christmas specials of the past and, in Andrew Repasky McElhinney’s direction, a sort of psychotronic expansion of them, full of imaginatively bizarre imagery and strange situations.
+Provocatively, McElhinney neither mocks the material nor fully embraces it, leaving the spectator in an unaccustomed position of rhetorical uncertainty, suspended between irony and sentiment."

 Cast

-The Christmas Dreams cast features serval performers who have appeared in director Andrew Repasky McElhinney's previous works, including Terry Jones, Suzanne Repasky, Melissa Elizabeth Forgione, and James Laster.
+The Christmas Dreams cast features several performers who have appeared in director Andrew Repasky McElhinney's previous works, including Terry Jones, Suzanne Repasky, Melissa Elizabeth Forgione, and James Laster.
 The cast also features actor/playwright (and frequent McElhinney writing partner), Greg Giovanni.

 Production

 Music

 Film International remarked that Christmas Dreams "music is buoyantly arranged by Michael Rapp."

 Writing

 Producer/composer/arranger Michael Rapp created the Christmas Dreams concept.

 At the movie's finale, Christmas Dreams features an original song with music and lyrics by Rapp entitled, "Christmas is for Kids."